Optimizing Building Ventilation – Why and How?

-As life returns to US industry, HVAC systems – particularly ventilation and balanced air circulation – will play a significant role in public health and confidence.
+As life in the US returns to normal, HVAC systems – particularly ventilation and balanced air circulation – will play a significant role in public health and confidence.

 Though COVID-19 is not predominantly an airborne disease, a recent study conducted by scientists with Princeton University, the University of California-Los Angeles and the National Institutes of Health (NIH) found that “viable virus could be detected in aerosols up to 3 hours post aerosolization.”

 The Center for Disease Control has stated that the Coronavirus (COVID-19) is spread mainly from person-to-person, through respiratory droplets produced when an infected person coughs or sneezes.
 The droplets can possibly be inhaled by people nearby.
 When an infected person coughs or sneezes, the droplets rapidly shrink in size which increases the number of particles that behave as aerosols.
 Aerosols remain airborne for hours, and can be inhaled by nearby people or transferred through a building’s HVAC system.
 Studies in China and South Korea have shown that air currents from HVAC in restaurants can spread the virus well over 6’ from the original source and an infected person seated at a table spread the disease to 7 other people sitting at 4 tables around him.
 Because of this, the CDC recommends increasing building ventilation to cut down on recycled contaminated air.
 Now, more than ever, it is imperative that HVAC system filters are inspected, exhaust systems are operational, and outside air sources are maximized.

 Older Buildings Do Not Meet Current Codes

 Older buildings constructed prior to current ventilation codes often lack outside air intakes and exhaust.
 Although newer buildings may be equipped with intakes and exhaust, we regularly find these critical pieces of ventilation equipment out of service or improperly balanced.